Jinntec/Fore/README.md

 >'situated in front of something else' - Merriam Webster

-## An xf ormish forms framework in Web Components
+## An xformish forms framework in Web Components

 Fore is a model-driven forms framework that follows the ideas of the XForms Standard.